MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 [Row level security](roles-ssas-tabular.md#bkmk_rowfliters) (RLS) is not supported.
 Define RLS on tables in the same model, but not on calculation groups themselves (directly or indirectly).

 [Detail Rows Expressions](../tutorial-tabular-1400/as-supplemental-lesson-detail-rows.md) are not supported with calculation groups.

+[Smart narrative](/power-bi/visuals/power-bi-visualization-smart-narrative) visuals in Power BI are not supported with calculation groups.

 ## See also